vicarious trauma, moral injury, institutional betrayal + systemic grief

 • Name the Harm – Acknowledging the ethical wounds you carry is the first step.

-• Find Safe Spaces – Peer support groups, collective care circles, or professional coaching can offer healing.
+• Practice Collective Care – Peer support groups, collective care circles, or professional coaching can offer healing.

 • Rebuild Agency – Find ways to advocate for change, or redefine your role in alignment with your values.